LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

 a common sign of intrusion attempts.

 ### Results and Analysis:
-The data harvested was eye-opening, seeing attacks from across the world in Singapore.
+The data harvested was eye-opening, seeing attacks (RDP Brute Force) from across the world in Singapore.
 The failed_rdp.log revealed varied attack patterns and techniques, highlighting the persistence and sophistication of some threat actors.
 This exercise underscored the importance of robust security measures in the face of persistent cyber threats.

 ### Conclusion: